Advancing substance use disorder treatment

-Addiction continuously evolves as society, substances, and the healthcare industry change.
+Addiction continuously evolves as a society, substances and the healthcare industry change.
 To save lives, we have to keep up with this change and develop innovative, evidence-based practices.
-Ashley Addiction Treatment researches our work with patients, treatment methods, and outcomes.
+Ashley Addiction Treatment researches our work with patients, treatment methods and outcomes.
 And, in partnership with faculty from Johns Hopkins University, our work has advanced scientific thought related to topics including:

 - Clinical trials and intervention studies which advance our understanding of effective methodologies

 - Health services efficacy study, reviewing post-treatment and recovery behavioral statistics to evaluate the lasting effects of treatment

 - Basic science inquiry into interactions, clearances and toxicology associated with substance use disorders

 A broad goal drives each of the above efforts: to advance humanity’s understanding of substance use disorder, including its treatments and effects.
 As our understanding of the disease of addiction evolves, so will our research efforts.
 Explore our recently published and in-progress research projects below, and check back here to see new developments as we start new programs.